CMSDAS/root-short-exercise/_episodes/10-analysis-physics.md

 ## Download the required datasets

 Because very likely you will run the code multiple times, we want to speed up the analysis so that you can focus on the software.
 To do so, download with `xrdcp` the files on your computer or any other system with ROOT (v6.18 or later) available.
-The size of downloaded files sum up to about 6.5 GB and represent only 10% of the original files you can find on the Open Data portal, which enables you to run the full analysis in a under five minutes.
+The size of downloaded files sum up to about 6.5 GB and represent only 10% of the original files you can find on the Open Data portal, which enables you to run the full analysis in under five minutes.

 Alternatively, you can download the files manually via HTTP from [https://root.cern/files/HiggsTauTauReduced/](https://root.cern/files/HiggsTauTauReduced/).